QMeqGR/qm-maxima/README.txt

                                         [ f + c ]

-   Note that ‘ket(a,b)’ is treated as tensor product of states ‘a’ and ‘b’ as shown in this example.
-Tensor product states within the matrix representation are shown further in the manual.
+   Note that ‘ket(a,b)’ is treated as tensor product of states ‘a’ and ‘b’ as shown below.
+Tensor product states within the matrix representation are described in the section on tensor product states.

      (%i1) braket( bra(a1,b1), ket(a2,b2) );
      (%o1)                kron_delta(a1, a2) kron_delta(b1, b2)